Lexis Rex Inicio

 Ejemplos

-He cut his finger with the knife.
+I cut my finger with a knife.

-Se cortó el dedo con el cuchillo.
+Me corté el dedo con un cuchillo.

 Revise Palabras Anterior